On-line Te Reo Māori Dictionary

 Past agent emphatic - nā - agent emphatic

-Mō Koa rāua ko tana tama.
+Mō Manu rāua ko tana tama.

-For Koa and his son.
+For Manu and his son.

 Unrealised possession - mā, māku